DiffPD: Differentiable Projective Dynamics: Introduction

-In this work, we present DiffPD, a fast, stable, and differentiable soft-body simulator that implements the finite element method (FEM) and an implicit time-stepping scheme.
-We draw inspiration from Projective Dynamics (PD)~\cite{bouaziz2014projective}, a fast and stable algorithm that can be used for solving implicit time integration with FEM.
+In this work, we present DiffPD, an efficient differentiable soft-body simulator that implements the finite element method (FEM) and an implicit time-stepping scheme with certain assumptions on the material and contact model.
+We draw inspiration from Projective Dynamics (PD)~\cite{bouaziz2014projective}, a fast and stable algorithm that can be used for solving implicit time integration with FEM when the elastic energy of the material model has a specific quadratic form.
 The key observation we share with PD is that the computation bottleneck in both forward simulation and backpropagation is due to the nonlinearity of soft-body dynamics.
 By decoupling nonlinearity in the system dynamics, PD proposes a global-local solver where the global step solves a prefactorized linear system of equations and the local step resolves the nonlinearities in the physics and can be massively parallelized.
 Previous work in PD has demonstrated its efficacy in forward simulation and has reported significant speedup over the classical Newton's method.
 Our core contribution is to establish that with proper linear algebraic reformulation, the same idea of nonlinearity decomposition from PD can be fully extended to backpropagation as well.

-Specifically, we suggest a quasi-Newton-based update algorithm from a natural extension of the theoretical framework in~\citet{liu2017quasi} and analyze its convergence rate.
-In order to support differentiable collision handling, we consider both adding energy-based soft collisions as in previous PD papers~\cite{bouaziz2014projective,liu2017quasi} and formulating contact forces as solutions to a linear complementarity problem (LCP), which is more physically accurate, but requires an additional iterative procedure to solve.
-To ensure differentiability without introducing significant extra cost, we assume collisions can only occur on a small fraction of the full DoFs.
-Such an assumption leads to a low-rank update on the linearized soft-body dynamics when we conduct sensitivity analysis on the LCP, allowing us to develop an efficient gradient computation method by reusing a prefactorized Cholesky decomposition.
+To support differentiable contact handling, we revisit contact models used in previous PD papers, many of which choose to implement a soft contact force based on a fictitious collision energy~\cite{wang2015chebyshev, wang2016descent, dinev2018fepr, dinev2018stabilizing, liu2017quasi, li2019skeletons, bouaziz2014projective}.
+DiffPD naturally supports such energy-based contact and friction models as they can be seamlessly integrated into the PD framework.
+One notable exception is~\citet{ly2020projective}, which solves dry frictional contact in the standard PD framework.
+We have also explored the possibility of making the dry frictional contact model differentiable in DiffPD.
+Using the fact that contact vertices must be on the soft body's surface, which typically have much fewer DoFs than the interior vertices, we present a novel solution combining Cholesky factorization and low-rank matrix update to supporting differentiable \emph{static} friction and non-penetration contact.